How Dashly failed 27 hypotheses in a month and got 2x leads growth

 At the beginning of 2021, we aimed to increase our yearly revenue.
 Maintaining our existing processes was no longer enough.
 We needed to improve the funnel by acquiring more users, increasing the conversion rate to signup and payments, reducing churn, etc.

 There are so many things to improve, but so little time.
-So, we came up with an idea to improve the funnel metrics systematically.
+So, we devised an idea to systematically improve the funnel metrics.

-We built a special team and defined metrics for a clear focus to make work systematic and intensive.
+We built an exceptional team and defined metrics for a clear focus to make work systematic and intensive.

 The growth team helps the company hack growth.
 It identifies solutions that quickly improve the business’s key metrics: revenue, lead count, closed deals count, etc. The growth team hypothesizes how these metrics can grow and then validates them quickly; it helps identify successful hypotheses that you can scale while throwing out the unsuccessful ones.